Corruption, like so many things in life, is in the eye of the beholder.

 By now, Charlie Soong over in Shanghai was starting to think in much the same way.
-Indeed, both Charlie and Sun became members of the same loosely organized underground brotherhood of fellow travelers.
-In 1894, a mutual acquaintance introduced them.
+Indeed, both Charlie and Sun became members of a loosely organized underground brotherhood of anti-imperial dissidents.
+In 1894, a mutual acquaintance introduced them personally.
 They hit it off immediately, which is unsurprising in light of the many similarities in their backgrounds and beliefs.
 Both had pulled themselves up by their bootstraps from humble origins; both were converted Christians; both were as comfortable conversing in English as Chinese; both had thought of becoming doctors before life led them in a different direction; both were inextricable hybrids of West and East in terms of personality and worldview.
-Most of all, both were committed to overthrowing the current rulers of China.
+Most of all, though, both were committed to overthrowing the current rulers of China.
 The story goes that Charlie told his new friend at the end of one of their first meetings that “what China needs is a man like George Washington or Abraham Lincoln.”

 “You’re right,” replied Sun.
 “But who could be the Washington or Lincoln of China?”

 “You,” said Charlie.
-And then, in a scene that was probably intended as a deliberate echo of one that unfolds in the first chapter of China’s national epic Romance of the Three Kingdoms, the two took an oath on the Bible not to rest until the Qing were driven out of China and a modern republic had been established to take their place.
-The two decided that Sun would become the active leader of the revolution, while Charlie would continue to run his successful businesses in order to finance their efforts; call him the Alexander Hamilton of the operation.
+And then, in a scene that was probably intended as a deliberate echo of the famous peach-grove oath of allegiance in Romance of the Three Kingdoms, the two swore on a Bible not to rest until the Qing were driven out of China and a modern republic had been established to take their place.
+They decided that Sun would become the active leader of the revolution, while Charlie would continue to run his successful businesses in order to finance their efforts; call him the Alexander Hamilton of the operation.
 With one additional stipulation, that is: if the money spigot was to stay open, Charlie would need to keep well away from the gory details of revolution, would need to seem to the Qing authorities to be nothing more than another opportunistic Shanghai mogul.
 If his covert activities were detected, the consequences would surely be fatal, not only to him but to his family as well; Qing justice was especially swift and cruel when it came to the crime of sedition.